-But how much does it cost to get a professional to do this and how difficult is the work?
+But how much does it cost to get a professional to paint the outside of a house and how difficult is this project?

 Types of houses that can benefit from a coat or two of external paint:

-Below is a typical works schedule, it’s based on a rendered house but also applies to brickface.
+Below is a typical works schedule, it’s based on a rendered house but also applies to walls made from bricks.

-- clean any mould, moss or algae with either a bleach/water solution or a fungicide treatment
+- Clean any mould, moss or algae with either a bleach/water solution or a fungicide treatment such as this.

 Below is a rough guide to how long you can expect the work to take.

-If the wall is being painted for the first time then it will take longer, this is because the walls are generally more porous and require more paint and brush strokes.
+If the wall is being painted for the first time then it will take longer, this is because new walls are generally more porous and require more paint and brush strokes.

 The guide below is for a typical 3-bed semi-detached house and assumes two tradespeople are working on the project.
 That’s one experienced painter/decorator and a labourer/apprentice.

-Day 4 – (optional but recommended for freshly rendered walls) – apply third coat of paint
+Day 4 – (optional but recommended for freshly rendered walls) – Apply a third coat of paint.

 Can You Answer This One Question?

-The question is below is entirely optional and you can skip it if you wish:
+The question is below is entirely optional but if you answer, you can see how others voted:

-Current health and safety laws require anyone working at height for more than 30 minutes at a time to ditch the ladder and use a platform tower or scaffold instead.
+Current health and safety laws require anyone working at height for more than 30 minutes at a time or so to ditch the ladder and use a platform tower or scaffold instead.

 While a full scaffold system erected around a house would cost a small fortune, most professional painters/decorators will have the own lightweight access towers which can be erected in around 15minutes.